berkeleyGamedev/DecalWebsite/pages/labs/lab5/lab5.md

 The **Sprite-based** (or Cast-based) is a type of frame-based animation which involves each frame being drawn individually.
 Sprite-based animation involves objects that move independetly of the background.
 This is a very popular form of animation and has seen a lot of usage in video games.
 Frame-by-frame animation generally takes more time per animation frame but gives you much more freedom in your sprites, allowing for more convincing animations.

 ![](images/image28.png)

+    Example of Sprite-Based animation

 The **​Modular** ​or Puppet​ ​method has more overhead, and is harder to make look realistic, but it is very easily scalable if you have lots of animations.
 It’s not well-suited to low-resolution or pixel animations, although there are ways of making it work. ​[**Warning**: ​This method may take you longer than the sprite-based method, depending on the complexity of your model.
 It’s only recommended if you are comfortable with sprite-based animations.]

 ![](images/image29.gif)

+    Example of Modular-Based animation

 The lab checkoff will only require **one** animation, so pick whichever method works best for you!